atulsharma2000/Devops/README.md

 (8) Creating JOB-4 : If the container exists, the task will fail due to exit 1.
 If the container is not running, the task will give a success signal.
 As soon as this task will succeed, the above mentioned deployment task will be auto triggered to deploy the containers.
 ![jobb4](https://user-images.githubusercontent.com/41663027/88318856-fd509200-cd38-11ea-9399-c364cd4f8430.PNG)

+𝐂𝐨𝐧𝐜𝐥𝐮𝐬𝐢𝐨𝐧 : All jobs are ready to use, now you can devlop, deploy, test and resolve easily.
+Thats the power of 𝓓𝓔𝓥𝓞𝓟𝓢.

 Thankyou.